Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Empirical results

-\textbf{Limitations.} The strength of our analysis is based on real world data during a massive surge in our facility where ventilator capacity reached fullness.
+\paragraph{Limitations.} The strength of our analysis is based on real world data during a massive surge in our facility where ventilator capacity reached fullness.
 There are several limitations to this study.
-First, the results cannot be applied to other disease states such as novel viruses that may arise in the future.
+First, the results cannot be applied to other disease states, such as novel viruses that may arise in the future.
 The model needs to be re-trained with new data for each specific patient population.
+Still, our numerical experiments rely on a relatively small number of patients, highlighting that our models may be used relatively early in the course of the disaster.
 Second, the observations occurred during the height of the pandemic in New York City when little was known about the specific management of COVID-19.
 Results may be different with better therapeutic options for the disease.
 However, this is also a strength of the study given that it matches the scenarios in which triage guidelines are meant to be deployed.
 Third, the results could be different under different surge conditions, e.g. if the rise in number of cases was sharper or more prolonged.
 Finally, the simulation cannot mimic real-world work flows that might have required some alterations of the movement of ventilators between patients.
-From a modeling standpoint, our algorithm may not return an \textit{optimal} tree policy, since it only returns Markovian tree policies.
-Additionally, we use a \textit{nominal} MDP model, and do not attempt to compute a \textit{robust} MDP policy~\citep{Iyengar,Kuhn,GGC}.
-This reason behind this is that we have a fairly small population of patients, so that the confidence intervals in the estimation of our transition rates may be quite large, leading to overly conservative policies.
-To mitigate this, we use our simulation model to estimate the performances of a policy, and not simply the cumulative rewards in the MDP model, which, of course, also depends of our parameter choices.
-Therefore, even though the triage guidelines computed with Algorithm \ref{alg:VI-OTP} are dependent of the (possibly miss-estimated) transition rates and our choices of costs, the estimation of their performances is not, and is entirely data- and expert-driven, relying solely on our data set of 807 patients hospitalizations and our collaborations with practitioners at Montefiore.